 Andy Horowitz is Assistant Professor of History, and is affiliated with the programs in Environmental Studies and City, Culture, and Community.
 He specializes in modern American urban, environmental, and Southern history.

 Horowitz’s current research explores disasters and the questions they give rise to about race, class, community, trauma, inequality, the welfare state, metropolitan development, and environmental change.
 His first book, Katrina: A History, 1915–2015 (Harvard University Press, 2020) traces Katrina’s causes and consequences across a century in order to demonstrate how the places we live, and the disasters that imperil them, are at once artifacts of state policy, cultural imagination, economic order, and environmental possibility.
-He also co-edited Critical Disaster Studies: New Perspectives on Disaster, Vulnerability, Resilience, and Risk, which charts a course for the future of the field of disaster studies.
+He also co-edited Critical Disaster Studies: New Perspectives on Vulnerability, Resilience, and Risk (University of Pennsylvania Press, forthcoming 2021), which charts a course for the future of the field of disaster studies.
 His dissertation on the history of disaster in greater New Orleans won Yale’s George Washington Elgeston Prize for best dissertation in American history, and the Southern Historical Association’s C. Vann Woodward Prize for best dissertation in Southern history.
 Along with his academic writing, he has published essays in the Washington Post, The Atlantic, and the New York Times.

 Horowitz’s teaching ranges across five centuries of American history: north, south, east, and west, from city to wilderness.
 His course offerings include Twentieth Century America, American Environmental History, American Disasters: Political, Cultural, and Environmental Histories, The Katrina Disaster, and Wilderness and Wastelands in the American Imagination.
 As a graduate student, he was awarded Yale’s Prize Teaching Fellowship twice.
 At Tulane, his teaching has been recognized with a William L. Duren ’26 Professorship.